coleww/remember-yr-training/IDEA.md

 - TAKE DAMAGE if yr in the air for too long? or jump from the radio? isJumping, maxHeight, etc.

+WALK ALONG THE TABLE! place things cleverly in front of or behind u

 ['greed', 'nature', 'fight']
 // if player overwhelmingly picks one alignment, different ending?
 ALSO if player fails to escape 3 + 1 + 1